- Additive manufacturing

 Flame spraying with the correct additive material can improve the surface’s resistance to corrosion, wear and high temperatures.
 You can achieve surfaces with high or low friction or alter the surface’s conductivity.
 Damaged surfaces can be repaired and faulty parts can be corrected to the right dimensions.

-The choice of fuel gas depends on the melting temperature of the additive material and the type of spraying equipment used.
+The choice of fuel gas depends on the smelting temperature of the additive material and the type of spraying equipment used.
 For spraying polymers, it may be sufficient to use propane mixed with compressed air in order to achieve a sufficiently high temperature.
 For the highest temperature, acetylene mixed with pure oxygen should be used.